-Is the Traffic on the Increase?
+Is the Trame on the Increase?

 It is enough.
 Our hearts are sick with slaughter.
 Let the witnesses stand down.

-Is the smoke of this torment to go up for ever and ever?
-Remember that these deeds of blood and darkness are no isolated facts, no temporary misfortunes, no mere passing accidents of the savage state.
-They are samples of a sustained, accepted and carefully | homespuns is softer and finer than ever. organized system of CRUELTY AND MURDER which pervades and penetrates every corner this day are now.
+Is the smoke of this torment to go up for ever samples of a sustained, accepted and carefully homespuns is softer and finer than ever. organized system of CRUELTY AND MURDER which pervades and penetrates every corner this day are now.
 It is not even abating.
-"Slavery is on the increase" Time, civiliza-"No, Mr Rodbury," he said.
-"I am much tion, Christianity, are not really touching it. obliged to you, but it won't do.
-I am not No fact in relation to the slave trade is more half so surprised about your money as you appalling than this.
-The fact of this increase, M.C., 164 West Adelaide St., Toronto. may expect, for I have always seen you was for a time denied, then doubted, has at his attempts to steel himself for his task; of a different stamp from ourselves; and if I last been reluctantly admitted, even by could have stopped her, Rose should not have the Government of England.
-In a Govmarried you-that's straight.
-I can see why ernment Blue-book issued only the you are taking her and the young ones to other day, Her Majesty's consul for the America; you will not meet any of your Somali Coast reports that "the slave-trade friends in Manitoba; and I dessay you will has been very active of late.
-On the 16th manage very well there, and bring up the of September (1888), Captain Gissing capturgirl and boy like a lady and gentleman.
-But ed three dhows and brought two hundred He sat down by his wife and spoke to you could not make a gentleman of me; and and four slaves to Aden."
-The consulat in slave-traffic carried on under the protection of the French flag."
-The consulfurther states that drows carrying French colors were constantly and regularly leaving for the Comoro Islands, Mayotta, and Madagascar, loaded with slaves.
-In June, 1888, been obliged to spend nearly every Brigadier General Hogg, dating from the Winter South.
-Last November was Aden Residency, wrote to the Bombay advised to try Scott's Emulsion of Government : "I have the honor to bring | Cod Liver Oil with Hypophosphites to the notice of Government that I have and to my surprise was relieved at from time to time received reports of the once, and by continuing its use activity of the slave trade from the neigh borhood of the Gulf of Tajourra, and I deem it my duty to inform Government of this fact with a view to such action being taken as may be deemed advisable."-[Scribner's
+"Slavery is on the increase".
+Time, civiliza-"No. Mr Rodbury," he said.
+"I am much tion, Christianity, are not really touching it.
+Marquis of Salisbury : "There is

+A MARKED INCREASE in slave-traffic carried on under the protection of the French fleg."
+The consul further states that 'drows carrying French colors were constantly and regularly leaving for the Comoro Islands, Mayotta, and Madagascar, loaded with slaves.
+In June, 1888, been obliged to spend nearly every Aden Residency, wrote to the Bombay Government : "I have the honor to bring Cod Liver Oil with Hypophosphites to the notice of Government that I have from time to time, received reports of the activity of the slave trade from the neigh borhood of the Gulf of Tajourra, and I deem "Oh Frank! my own, my dear husband!" might otherwise have marvelled at the man- it my duty to inform Government of this fact with a view to such action being taken as may be deemed advisable."-[Scribner's to make a sale every time."10 design out?
+"All right," replied Fearless Gall, the new clerk, who had been an auctioneer for a year out West, "I think I know just, what you mean, sir, and you can rely upon me. know the tricks of the trade."
-A MARKED INCREASE

-Talking Goods Up in a Clever, Foroible
+Talking Goods Up in a Clever, Foroible will sails alive Way, well it greibungs

-"Never let a customer go away without making a purchase,' said Mr. Threads to a newly engaged clerk.
-"Talk the goods up published, prices low, terms liberal.
-Write for in a clever, forcible way and you'll be certain illustrated circulars and terms.
+"Never let a customer go away without making a purchase, said Mr. Threads to a newly engaged clerk. ...
+Talk the goods up in a clever, forcible way and you'll be certain illustrated eirculars and terms.
 WM.
-BRIGGS to make a sale every time."
+BRIGGS